Did you just search, “what does quiet title mean”?

 If there are multiple claims, title defects, or disputed interest on your property, then you may need to file a quiet title action in order to obtain a mortgage loan.

-A title action clears up any claims on the property title, which is sometimes necessary for a title insurance policy to be issued.
+This is because a quiet title action clears up any claims on the property title, which is sometimes required by a title company before they will issue title insurance.

 Long story short.